 The Wagner-Peyser Act was amended in 1998 to make Employment Services part of the One-Stop services delivery system.
 It provides universal access to an integrated array of labor exchange services so that workers, job seekers, and employers can find the help they need in GLBMW!
 One-Stop Career Centers.
 These services include, but are not limited to, job search, job referral, and placement assistance for job seekers.
-Services to employers with job openings may include development of job order requirements, matching the job seekers experience with job requirements, skills and other attributes, assisting employers with special recruitment needs, arranging for job fairs, assisting employers with hard to fill orders, helping with job restructuring, and supporting employers as they deal with layoffs.
+Services to employers with job openings may include development of job order requirements, matching the job seekers experience with job requirements, skills and other attributes, assisting employers with special recruitment needs, arranging for job fairs, assisting employers as they deal with layoffs.